-The prevention and improvement programmes should prevent harm at a minimum but, at best, ensure equitable outcomes (as opposed to equal opportunity).
+The action plans should prevent harm at a minimum but, at best, ensure equitable outcomes (as opposed to equal opportunity).

-Proof of incorporation of the gender lens in follow up programmes, including stakeholder input
+Proof of incorporation of the gender lens in action plans, including stakeholder input.

-Fair Wear Gender Policy; Fair Wear's Brand Guidance on Gender Equality.
+Fair Wear Gender Policy.

-3.3 Member company's improvement and prevention programmes include steps to encourage freedom of association and effective social dialogue.
+3.3 Member company's action plans include steps to encourage freedom of association and effective social dialogue.

-MAX MIN
+МАХ MIN

 6 4 2 0

 Advanced Intermediate Basic Insufficient

-Member company included steps to encourage freedom of association and effective social dia- logue in implement- ing the improvement and prevention programmes.
-Member company included steps to encourage freedom of association and effective social dia- logue in implement- ing the improve- ment or prevention programmes.
-Member company partly included steps to encourage free- dom of association and effective social dialogue in improve- ment or prevention programmes.
-Member company has not included steps to encourage freedom of asso- ciation and effective social dialogue in improvement or prevention programmes.
+Member company included compre- hensive steps to encourage freedom of association and effective social dia- logue in all action plans and has imple- mented these steps.
+Member company included compre- hensive steps to encourage freedom of association and effective social dialogue in its action plans and has started to implement these steps.
+Member company partly included steps to encourage free- dom of association and effective social dialogue in its action plans.
+Member company has not included steps to encourage freedom of asso- ciation and effective social dialogue in its action plans.

+This indicator looks at whether action plans encourage freedom of association and effective social dialogue.
 Freedom of Association and Collective Bargaining are enabling rights.
-Therefore, ensuring they are prioritised in improvement and prevention programmes can help support improvements in all other areas.
-While all interventions/ actions in the improvement and prevention programmes need to help create an environment where there is effective social dialogue and workers' voices are heard.
-There should also be modular programmes with a specific focus on social dialogue that can be implemented individually.
-This indicator looks at whether the strategies as part of the improvement and prevention programmes encourage freedom of association and effective social dialogue.
+Prioritising these enabling rights by member brands in their action plans can help support improvements for other sector risks.
+While all actions need to help create an environment where there is effective social dialogue and workers' voices are heard, there should also be an action plan with a specific focus on social dialogue that can be implemented individually.

-Available prevention and improvement programmes, including stakeholder input.
+Available action plans, including stakeholder input.

 Fair Wear Freedom of Association Policy; Brand Guide - Freedom of Association and the Right to Collective Bargaining.
-3.4 Member company actively supports operational-level internal grievance mechanism.
+3.4 Member company actively supports factory-level grievance mecha-nism.

-МАХ MIN
+MAX MIN

 6 4 2 0

 Advanced Intermediate Basic Insufficient

-Member com- pany supports and monitors the effectiveness of internal grievance mechanism and responds when the mechanism is not effective.
-Member company supports and monitors the effectiveness of internal grievance mechanism.
-Member company actively supports internal grievance mechanism.
-Member company does not actively support and monitor the effectiveness of internal grievance mechanism.
+Member company supports and mon- itors the effective- ness of factory-level grievance mecha- nisms and responds when the mecha- nism is not effective.
+Member company supports and monitors the effectiveness of factory- level grievance mechanisms.
+Member company actively supports factory-level griev- ance mechanisms.
+Member company does not actively support and monitor the effectiveness of factory-level griev- ance mechanisms.

-Fair Wear's complaints helpline is a safety net in case local grievance mechanisms do not provide access to remedy.
-Members are expected to actively support and monitor the effectiveness of operational-level grievance mechanisms as part of regular contact with their suppliers.
+Members are expected to actively support and monitor the effectiveness of factory level grievance mechanisms as part of regular contact with their suppliers.

-An operational-level grievance mechanism is a formalised means through which individuals or groups can raise concerns about the impact an enterprise has on them - including, but not exclusively, on their human rights - and seek remedy.
-Operational-level grievance mechanisms take many forms, including in-house worker complaint mechanisms, industrial relations, and third-party complaint systems, amongst others.
+A factory-level grievance mechanism is a formalised means through which individuals or groups can raise concerns about the impact an enterprise has on them - including, but not exclusively, on their human rights - and seek remedy.
+Factory-level grievance mechanisms take many forms, including in-house worker complaint mechanisms, industrial relations, and third-party complaint systems, amongst others.
 In all cases, the core criteria - legitimacy, accessibility, predictability, equitability, transparency, and being dialogue-based, viewing to seek agreed solutions - should always be met.
 Any internal grievance mechanisms should be established with input and involvement from workers or worker representatives.
 Members do not necessarily need to be directly involved in handling grievances if the grievance systems meet the criteria above unless the grievance is related to the brand's practices.
 Members do need to be aware of the workings and outcomes of the systems, as these formalised structures can function as a sparring partner for members, despite language barriers.
-When a member wishes to involve worker representatives in other efforts to improve working conditions, they can reach out to said structures to identify risks and solutions and validate and verify progress.
+When a member wishes to involve worker represen- tatives in other efforts to improve working conditions, they can reach out to said structures to identify risks and solutions and validate and verify progress.
 Embedding this imperative within grievance mechanisms will make efforts elsewhere more impactful and sustainable.